Geometry of finite-time thermodynamic cycles with anisotropic thermal fluctuations: Stochastic thermodynamic model

-The system exchanges energy with the environment through work done by changes in the potential that mediates and regulates heat transfer between the two thermal baths.
-The total energy of the system is $E = \int U p_t \,dx$, while the rate of work into the system due to a change in the potential is given by
+The system~\eqref{eq:FPK} exchanges energy with the environment both through work done by changes in the external potential and through heat transfer with the thermal baths.
+The total energy of the system is $E = \int U(t,x) p(t,x) \,dx$, while the rate of work into the system due to changes in the potential is

 The heat uptake from the respective thermal baths is

 resulting in the total heat uptake